 To support as many literary events as possible, we generally grant no more than $1,500 to organizations in New York State and California, and $500 to organizations in Atlanta, Chicago, Detroit, Houston, New Orleans, Seattle, Tucson, and Washington, D.C., during the course of our fiscal year (July 1 to June 30).
 Decisions on maximum grant amounts are based on the availability of funds and are made at the discretion of Poets & Writers.

 Grants for readings or spoken word performances range from $50 to $350.
 Grants for workshops range from $100 to $200* per session.
 We encourage organizations to match our payments to writers, but this requirement may be waived if there are extenuating circumstances.

 We make grants for writers' fee payments only.
 Grant checks are payable to the writer and sent to the sponsor, which is responsible for delivering them to the author.
 We do not fund administrative costs, publicity, transportation, or other expenses related to producing events.
 We do not fund in-school events, children's events, staged dramatic readings, or storytelling events featuring non-original or adapted works.

 * In California, we generally grant no more than $500 total for a workshop series.

-Published poets, fiction writers, creative nonfiction writers, and performance poets are eligible to receive fee payments from P&W. If the writer is not listed in P&W's Directory of Poets & Writers, the organization must submit a bio for the writer that includes verifiable publication or performance credits for the writer's original works.
+Published poets, fiction writers, creative nonfiction writers, and performance poets are eligible to receive fee payments from Poets & Writers.

 The project director and employees of the organization sponsoring the event are not eligible for funding.

-Writers are paid as freelance consultants and as such are not employees of Poets & Writers.
+Writers are paid as independent contractors and are not employees of Poets & Writers.

 Due to the high volume of applications we receive, priority will be given to organizations that: